 1. When you don’t have access to a gallery space

 No exhibition space?
 No worries!
 With The Exhibit, you no longer need to be held back from exhibiting by the lack of access to a suitable venue or the costs involved with running a gallery space.
 By holding your exhibition online you don’t need to find, rent, set-up, and staff a physical exhibition venue to be able to exhibit.
 Simply curate your exhibition on The Exhibit and avoid the hassle and traditional overheads which come with exhibiting in a brick and mortar exhibition space.

 2. When you want to collaborate with artists, curators & galleries around the world

-The Exhibit allows collaborations to take place between artists and curators regardless of their global location; no longer do artists, curators and galleries need to be geographically close for an exhibition to take place.
-The curator doesn’t need to physically receive the artworks to “hang” an exhibition and artists ship their works directly to collectors when they sell, all without having to wait for the exhibition to close.
+The Exhibit allows collaborations to take place between artists, curators, commercial galleries and cultural institutions regardless of their global location; no longer do you need to be geographically close to each other for an exhibition to take place.
+The curator or venue doesn’t need to physically receive the artworks or objects to “hang” an exhibition and artists can ship their works directly to collectors when they sell, all without having to wait for the exhibition to close.

 3. When you want your global audience to experience your exhibitions

 Now that so many artists are actively embracing social media, they’re growing their followings far beyond just their home town.
 This means that you potentially have a large number of very interested people who are currently missing out on experiencing and buying from your exhibitions due to distance.
 So why not curate an online-only exhibition to give your audience and social media followers a chance to view your exhibition and buy your artworks, no matter where they’re located in the world.